 - Shower after doing your daily activities.
 Oil and sweat on your skin can lead to breakouts.
 Just take a rest first before taking a shower.

 - Wash the area where the acne is, if possible wash it twice a day.
 Washing will remove excess oil and dead skin cells.
-Limit to twice a day only because too much washing can irritate the skin and will result to further problems.
+Limit to twice a day only because too much washing can irritate the skin and will result in further problems.
 Use gentle cleanser and use oil-free, water-based skin care products for the affected areas.

 - Over the counter acne cream or gel.
 It can help dry excess oil.
 Ask the pharmacist for the most effective over the counter product you can use for your acne.
-The Food and Drug Administration always warns the people that some popular non prescripted acne lotions, cleansers and other skin products can cause a serious reaction.
+The Food and Drug Administration always warns the people that some popular acne lotions, cleansers and other skin products that aren’t prescribed can cause a serious reaction.
 If you experienced adverse reactions such as faintness, shortness of breath or difficulty in breathing, swelling of the eyes, face, lips or tongue, tightness of the throat you better consult your doctor immediately.

 - Use non-oily makeup.
 Choose to use those oil-free cosmetics that won’t clog pores and those won’t irritate the skin.